aleksnavratil/polish-for-normal-people/polish_textbook.md

 ## Should you study Polish as a second language?

 In general, no, you should not learn Polish as a second language.
 It's too hard, with minimal payoff.
-With the time and effort you'll spend learning Polish, you can learn:
+With the time and effort you'll spend learning Polish, you could instead learn:

     * Both Spanish and French (It's like a two-for-one deal, with more than a whole continent's worth of native speakers)
     * All of Russian (a language which works very well in ~10's of countries)